louisbaudoin/agiguild/token-economics.md

 ## Initial distribution

 Initial distribution of $AGI is proposed to retroactively reward open source contributors weighted by github metrics and authors of papers weighted by citations.
-THe contributions will have to be made before the initial distribution deadline.
+The contributions will have to be made before the initial distribution deadline to avoid gaming.
+For example, the cutoff could be Feb 01 2024.

-Even if prepared with care and experts reviews to calibrate the allocation, the automated process will inevitably lead to mistakes and omissions, so we encourage people who think they were omitted to apply for retroactive funding via DAO software.
+Even if prepared with careful calibration, the automated process will inevitably lead to mistakes and omissions, so we encourage people who think they were omitted to apply for retroactive funding via the DAO software (see "On-going" distribution section).

 The exact calculations are specified in (technical specification document)[./tech-spec.md].